AndrewArnitaCap/bookstore-backend/README.md

 ## Steps to run the back-end application:
 - Using Maven plugin in IntelliJ command line: mvn spring-boot:run
-- Using IntelliJ run button on the top right, make sure you select BookstoreBackendApplication java class is selected
+- Using IntelliJ run button on the top right, make sure you select BookstoreBackendApplication java class:
   - then click on the green play button

 ## Authentication using Basic Authentication:
 - Basic Authentication is a method of securing HTTP requests through a special header: "Authorization: Basic 'credentials'"
 - Steps needed for Authentication:
-  - Run you spring boot application and wait till your application is ready
+  - Run the spring boot application and wait till your application is ready
   - Navigate to this URL: **http://localhost:8080/api/login**:
   - It will prompt you with a login screen to enter username and password, but since you didn't create a user in the DB, you cannot login, so:
   - **To create a user**:
   1. Open Postman
   2. Create a new POST request and enter this URL **http://localhost:8080/api/register/user**
-  3. Click on the Body tab > Raw > JSON, and add preferred  username and password that are neither NULL nor BLANK, e.g:
+  3. Click on the Body tab > Raw > JSON, and add preferred  username and password that should be neither NULL nor BLANK, e.g:
      `{
      "username": "kata",
      "password": "backend"
      }`
   5. Click on Send
-  6. You should get as response back with status code 201 `CREATED` with the JSON object: userId, username and the hashed password
+  6. You should get a response back with status code 201 `CREATED` with the JSON object: userId, username and the hashed password
-  7. Now, to check the user in the DB:
+  7. Now, to check the user in the H2 DB:
   8. Navigate in your browser to this URL: **http://localhost:8080/api/h2-console**
   8. You will be prompted with the login screen again, but now you can add the credentials of the user you just created
-  9. After logging in, the h2 console will appear and request you to login, add the following fields:
+  9. After logging in, the h2 console will appear and prompt you to login, add the following fields:
     10. JDBC URL: **jdbc:h2:mem:bookstoredb**
     11. User Name: **sa**
     12. Password: **super**